Introducing modern ways to work with Adobe Acrobat and Adobe Sign in Microsoft Teams

 Collaborating on documents is as much a part of work as that first coffee in the morning.
 These days, it isn’t just about reviewing and signing important documents in as few clicks as possible, it’s also about reimagining how you connect with employees and customers live while working remotely.
 At Adobe, we’re focused on helping you do your best work from wherever you are.
 That means bringing world-class document and e-signature experiences to where people already work, like Microsoft.

-Today at Adobe Summit, we are announcing new integrations for Adobe Document Cloud in Microsoft Teams as the next milestone in our partnership to advance modern productivity.
+At Summit, we announced new integrations for Adobe Document Cloud in Microsoft Teams as the next milestone in our partnership to advance modern productivity.
 Adobe Sign is Microsoft’s preferred e-signature across the company’s entire portfolio that features more than 180 million commercial active users including Hitachi, TSB Bank, Sanofi, State of Hawaii, and the Iowa State University Foundation.
 Now, the more than 100 million users worldwide who collaborate with co-workers, suppliers, and customers in Teams can access the world’s best e-signature and PDF tools right inside Teams.

 According to the Forrester Total Economic Impact Study commissioned by Adobe in 2019, when it comes to organizations using Adobe Document Cloud and Microsoft, work simply gets done faster and more efficiently with businesses reporting up to $9.1 million and 65 hours/year per employee in savings.